 - Your name and address,

-- Your employer identification number,
+- Your employer identification number (EIN),

 - A statement that you are requesting an extension to furnish "Forms W-2" to employees,

 - Reason for delay, and

 - Your signature or that of your authorized agent.

 Undeliverable Forms W-2.
-Keep for four years any employee copies of Forms W-2 that you tried to deliver but could not.
-Do not send undeliverable Forms W-2 to the SSA.
+Keep for 4 years any employee copies of Forms W-2 that you tried to but could not deliver.
+However, if the undelivered W-2 can be produced electronically through April 15th of the fourth year after the year of issue, you do not need to keep undeliverable employee copies.
+Do not send undeliverable Forms W-2 to SSA.

-Taxpayer identification numbers.
+Taxpayer identification numbers (TINs).
 Employers use an employer identification number (EIN) (00-0000000).
 Employees use a social security number (SSN) (000-00-0000).
 When you list a number, please separate the nine digits properly to show the kind of number.
 Do not accept an individual taxpayer identification number (ITIN) for employment purposes.
 For more information, see section 4 of Pub.
 15 (Circular E).